Linu-1234/employee-retention-app/README.md

 ## Final Output
 #### Interactive Streamlit App
 ![employee retention prediction](https://github.com/user-attachments/assets/fb278f77-d5ff-4315-bb07-831357388227)
-Try the app : <a href="https://linu-1234-employee-retention-app-app-plsrlw.streamlit.app/"></a>
+<a href="https://linu-1234-employee-retention-app-app-plsrlw.streamlit.app/">Try the app</a>
-View project on Github : <a href="https://github.com/Linu-1234/employee-retention-app"></a>
+<a href="https://github.com/Linu-1234/employee-retention-app">View project on Github</a>

 ## Conclusion
 - This project demonstrates how data science techniques can be applied to real-world HR problems.
 By analyzing key factors like satisfaction level, salary, promotions, and time spent in the company, we were able to create a model that helps in predicting employee attrition.
 The project is presented as a user-friendly web app that can be extended or integrated into larger HR analytics systems.